 When a number is expressed in scientific notation, there is only one non-zero digit to the left of the decimal point.
 Thus, 36.24 × 1012 is not in scientific notation because there are two digits to the left of the decimal point.
 In scientific notation, 36 240 000 000 000 is written as 3.624 × 1013.

-• The base 10 exponent in scientific notation indicates the number of times the decimal number is multiplied or divided by 10, not the number of zeros that must be included for a number to be written in standard notation.
+• The exponent on the base ten, in scientific notation, indicates the number of times the decimal number is multiplied or divided by ten, not how many zeros need to be included for a number to be written in standard notation.

 Source: Ontario Curriculum, Mathematics Curriculum, Grades 1-8, 2020, Ontario Ministry of Education.